Arnav-Dubey-2023chb1062/Blockchain_Basics/README.md

 # NoobChain - A Simple Blockchain Implementation

-Welcome to NoobChain!
 This is a beginner-friendly blockchain implementation that helps you understand how blockchains work.

 ## What is a Blockchain?